 Foreign phrases

-When a part of a sentence is in a language that differs from the
+When part of the textual content of an element is in a language

-language of the surrounding text, capture that fragment in a
+different from the element's primary language, capture that fragment in a

 Include an xml:lang with a single value, lower-case code from the IANA language subtag type list .